David Ivon Jones: Support for black Africans (1915–1920)

 Becoming increasingly aware of the potential of black South Africans in the labour movement, Jones prompted the International Socialist League (ISL) to start publishing socialist works in native African languages, demanding equal status for Black Africans in South African workplaces, and challenging colonial racism.
 During this time in his life, the importance of racial equality between the black and white proletariat became the central focus of his writings.
 Statements such as the following published by Jones in The International became common sights within his writings."An Internationalism which does not concede the fullest rights which the Native working class is capable of claiming will be a sham.
-One of the justifications for our withdrawal from the Labour Party is that it gives us untrammelled freedom to deal, regardless of political fortunes, with the great and fascinating problem of the Native."Due to ill health, Jones resigned from his position in the ISL in 1919 and briefly worked in Mozambique where he contracted malaria.
+One of the justifications for our withdrawal from the Labour Party is that it gives us untrammelled freedom to deal, regardless of political fortunes, with the great and fascinating problem of the Native."Due to ill health, Jones resigned from his position in the ISL in 1919 and briefly worked in Mozambique, where he contracted malaria.

 The Bolsheviks are Coming!
 (1919)

-In 1919 David Ivon Jones, working alongside activist LHH Greene, co-authored a leaflet promoting both communism and racial equality.
-This leaflet titled The Bolsheviks are Coming was written and distributed in Pietermaritzburg, and was addressed 'to the workers of South Africa, Black as well as White'.
+In 1919, working alongside activist LHH Greene, Jones co-authored a leaflet promoting both communism and racial equality.
+Titled The Bolsheviks are Coming, this leaflet was written and distributed in Pietermaritzburg, and was addressed "to the workers of South Africa, Black as well as White".
 Written in English, Zulu, and Sotho, The Bolsheviks are Coming! declared that: "While the Black worker is oppressed, the white worker cannot be free."The publishing of this leaflet would gain the attention of the South African government, which sought to censor its spread and punish the authors for promoting communism and racial equality.
-Both Jones and Greene were arrested, fined, and sentenced to four months in prison for the crime of publishing "The Bolsheviks are Coming!".
+Both Jones and Greene were arrested, fined, and sentenced to four months in prison for the crime of publishing The Bolsheviks are Coming!.
 However, this sentence was quashed on appeal.
 This court case is notable for being the first major court case against communism in South African history.

-Departure from Africa to Europe (1920-1924)
+Departure from Africa to Europe (1920–1924)

-In 1920 before permanently departing from South Africa later that year, one of the last major actions David Ivon Jones did was to co-found communist themed night schools for black workers in South Africa, along with famous botanist Eddie Roux.
+In 1920, before Jones permanently departed from South Africa later that year, one of his last major actions was to co-found communist-themed night schools for black workers in South Africa, along with famous botanist Eddie Roux.
 These night schools became some of the first recorded instances of night schools for black workers in the history of South Africa.

-In November 1920, David Ivon Jones left South Africa for Europe, but due to his declining health stayed in Nice.
-In March 1921 while still living in Nice, Jones wrote a report for the executive committee of the Communist International (ECCI) titled Communism in South Africa.
+In November 1920, Jones left South Africa for Europe, but due to his declining health stayed in Nice.
+In March 1921, while still living in Nice, he wrote a report for the executive committee of the Communist International (ECCI) titled Communism in South Africa.
 This report was a highly detailed and erudite survey of the complex political, social and economic conditions of South Africa, with a heavy emphasis on analysing the country's racial and class divisions.
 It is believed by researchers of communist history that Jones's survey had a major impact on Vladimir Lenin.